graphprotocol/allocation-optimizer/docs/src/call-julia.md

 # Calling From Julia

-If you're okay with having the Julia runtime on your computer, and you don't mind the precompilation time, this is the preferred way to run the Allocation Optimizer.
+If you're okay with having the Julia runtime on your computer, and you don't mind the precompilation time (around 3 seconds), this is the preferred way to run the Allocation Optimizer.
 In part, this is because access the to Julia runtime will enable you to add your own features if you'd like.
 You can even (hopefully) even submit some PRs with features to help other indexers!
 Compiling on your machine also allows Julia to specialise on idiosyncrasies of your hardware.